Japan relapses into recession in July-September, a blow to 'Abenomics'

 Official data on Monday showed the world's third-largest economy shrank an annual 0.8 percent in July-September after a 0.7 percent contraction in the prior quarter, putting it firmly into recession - two consecutive quarters of declines.

-Monday's data highlights the need, analysts say, for structural reform aimed at breaking through supply-side constraints including labour shortages in a fast-ageing society, which suffered from chronic deflation for more than 15 years.
+Monday's data highlights the need, analysts say, for structural reform aimed at breaking through supply-side constraints including labor shortages in a fast-ageing society, which suffered from chronic deflation for more than 15 years.

 "Abenomics' first two arrows of monetary and fiscal stimulus were meant to buy time, but Japan failed to make progress with painful reforms needed to boost its growth potential," said Hiroshi Shiraishi, senior economist at BNP Paribas Securities.